It is never too late to begin orthodontic treatment – but when it comes to your child’s jaw and teeth development, earlier may be better than later.

 When skeletal growth is not favorable, it is important to identify and treat these problems early.

 Misaligned jaws and certain issues seen in children may be early signs of airway issues, oral habits, or other skeletal and growth issues.
-In early treatment, our focus in on getting skeletal growth and development on track.
+In early treatment at our Bellevue and Seattle offices, our focus is on getting skeletal growth and development on track.

 All adult teeth erupt into the mouth usually between the ages of 10-13 – with a great deal of individual variation.
 By this age, much of skeletal growth is complete.
 We can successfully move teeth at this age, but we sometimes loose the opportunity to influence and change skeletal growth patterns.